orm011/kcctsx/README.md

-kyotofork
+KCDache + TSX
 =========
-adapting kccache db to use transactional memory instead of locks.
+Adapting kccache db to use transactional memory instead of locks.

 See report of results at: